deantsmith/Machine-Learning-using-Decision-Trees-and-Random-Forest-Lending-Club-Dataset/README.md

 credit.policy: 1 if customer meets the credit underwriting criteria of LendingClub.com, and 0 otherwise.
 purpose: Purpose of the loan (takes values "credit_card", "debt_consolidation", "educational", "major_purchase", "small_business", and "all_other").
 int.rate: Interest rate of the loan,(a rate of 11% is stored as 0.11).
 Borrowers judged by LendingClub.com to be more risky are assigned higher interest rates.
 installment: Monthly installments owed by the borrower if the loan is funded.
 log.annual.inc: The natural log of the self-reported annual income of the borrower.
 dti: Debt-to-income ratio of the borrower (amount of debt divided by annual income).

-fico: FICO credit score of the borrower.

-days.with.cr.line: Number of days borrower has had a credit line.
+fico: FICO credit score of the borrower. days.with.cr.line: Number of days borrower has had a credit line.

-revol.bal: Borrower's revolving balance (amount unpaid at the end of the credit card billing cycle).
+revol.bal: Borrower's revolving balance (amount unpaid at the end of the credit card billing cycle
 revol.util: Borrower's revolving line utilization rate (the amount of the credit line used relative to total credit available).
 inq.last.6mths: Borrower's number of inquiries by creditors in the last 6 months.
 delinq.2yrs: Number of times borrower had been 30+ days past due on a payment in the past 2 years.
 pub.rec: Borrower's number of derogatory public records (bankruptcy filings, tax liens, or judgments).

 ![image](https://user-images.githubusercontent.com/35156789/41815609-75553894-773e-11e8-914b-f0b55fa16757.png)